legobuff/workshop-pe/exercises/part02-dtr-sso.md

 ## Conclusion

-The SSO Feature by DTR is very convinient for login procedures.
+The SSO Feature by DTR is very convenient for login procedures.
 However there might be situations, where you want to change this default behavior, e.g. when non-admins are not supposed to access or even see UCP within their network.

 Further reading: